-- 1) The procedures for the handling, opening and recording of bids, are as follows: - a) Bids - i) must be opened only in public; - ii) must be opened on the same date and as soon as possible after the period for the submission of bids has expired; - iii) received after the closing time should not be considered and must be returned unopened immediately: - iv) An independent observer from another internal department can be requested to attend the opening of bid documents at the request of the supply chain management representative. - Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - c) No information, except the provisions in subparagraph (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - d) The accounting officer must - i) record in a register all bids received in time; - ii) make the register available for public inspection; and a) As each bid is opened the name of the bidder and the amount shall be read out.
+- 1) The procedures for the handling, opening and recording of bids, are as follows: - a) Bids - i) must be opened only in public; - ii) must be opened on the same date and as soon as possible after the period for the submission of bids has expired; - iii) received after the closing time should not be considered and must be returned unopened immediately; - iv) An independent observer from another internal department can be requested to attend the opening of bid documents at the request of the supply chain management representative. - Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - c) No information, except the provisions in subparagraph (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - d) The accounting officer must i) record in a register all bids received in time;

-- iii) publish the entries in the register and the bid results on the website. - iv) notify the successful and unsuccessful bidders in writing.
+- ii) make the register available for public inspection; and - iii) publish the entries in the register and the bid results on the website. - iv) notify the successful and unsuccessful bidders in writing.